NOC-OI/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > In addition to the `default` channels that are managed by Anaconda Inc., there is another
 > channel called that also has a special status.
 The [Conda-Forge](https://github.com/conda-forge)
 > project "is a community led collection of recipes, build infrastructure and distributions for
-> the conda package manager."
+> the conda package manager.".
+This is the only channel which is active by default for users of Miniforge.
 >
 > There are a few reasons that you may wish to use the `conda-forge` channel instead of the
 > `defaults` channel maintained by Anaconda: